IGA Interview Questions

 “I enjoyed my time at my last job, but, I have outgrown my current role and I am looking for new challenges.”

-• State your manager would describe you as someone who is a strong communicator, organized, a team player, and someone who works well under pressure.
+• A strong communicator, organized, a team player, and someone who works well under pressure.

-Employers ask this question because they want to see your resiliency, and determination in how you’ll handle challenges and setbacks.
+Employers ask this question because they want your resiliency and determination in handling challenges and setbacks.

 Do Say!